zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 The Zero Waste Festival is back!
 The next festival takes place 10 am to 5 pm on Sunday 2nd December at the [Green Door Market in Bluebell Business Park, Dublin 12](#venue).
 With this year's Christmas-themed festival in December, we will bring you a one-day festival with market, swap-shops, info stands, meet-ups, talks, and workshops all dedicated to helping you reduce your waste this Christmas.

 Christmas can be a difficult time to keep your bins empty and your recycling pile small, but during this day-long event you will get tips on cutting down on waste from food and packaging, gifts and wrapping, decorations and festive dressing and even pre-Christmas cleaning!
 From making better choices of materials to reusing and upcycling what is already created, there will be something to be learned for everyone, no matter where you are on your journey.
-For your first foray into Zero Waste, stop by our info-stand for a quick primer or sign up for a talks&workshops pass for more insight.
+For your first foray into Zero Waste, stop by our info-stand for a quick primer or sign up for a Talk/Workshop Pass for more insight.

 Find all the information for planning your visit below and check out the [press release](/zero-waste-christmas-festival-press-release.pdf) if you would like to talk about our awesome festival on your blog, local news, radio station, etc.

 Please note that places for talks and workshops are limited.
-Securing your pass early entitles you to advanced sign up for your preferred workshops/talks.
+Securing your Pass early entitles you to advanced sign up for your preferred workshops/talks.

 <a href="#top">Back to top</a>